Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

 The winning combination: A DIY backdrop or prop area for fun posed shots, plus a QR code gallery for candid coverage all day, plus a live slideshow on a TV to keep energy high.

-Total cost for this combo: $100-200 for the physical setup plus $59.99-$99.99 for the QR platform.
 You get the entertainment value of a booth, the coverage of a dedicated gallery, and the spectacle of a live slideshow.
+For current Gather Shot plan details, see the pricing page.

-Compare that to $400-1,200 for a rental booth that covers 3-4 hours and one corner of your venue.
-The combined approach costs less and delivers more.
+Compare that to a rental booth that covers a fixed window and one corner of your venue.
+The combined approach can reduce logistics while collecting more perspectives.

 Photo Booth Alternative Tools